MMC Benefits Handbook

 Receiving a Distribution

-You may be eligible to withdraw money from your Vested account while working (in-service withdrawals) or while disabled:
+You may be eligible to withdraw certain eligible sources of funds from your Vested account while working (in-service withdrawals) or while disabled:

 - for qualifying financial hardships (Financial Hardship Withdrawal).